emen7/poprev2/memory-bank/decisionLog.md

 - Added proper export of PullupProvider from the barrel file in '../pullup' to maintain backward compatibility
 - Ensured consistent naming and export patterns across the codebase
 - Verified that all components using PullupProvider have the correct import paths

+## 2025-05-05: TypeScript and ESLint Configuration Improvements

+**Decision**: Improve TypeScript and ESLint configuration to ensure code quality without workarounds.

+**Rationale**:

+- Previous configuration disabled TypeScript and ESLint checks during builds to avoid errors
+- This approach masked underlying code quality issues
+- Proper type checking and linting are essential for maintaining a high-quality codebase
+- A monorepo that can be passed along to others requires consistent code quality standards

+**Implementation**:

+- Updated TypeScript configuration in all packages:
+  - Added `composite: true` flag to packages that needed it
+  - Set `noEmit: false` in packages that needed it
+  - Temporarily disabled `noUnusedLocals` and `noUnusedParameters` to allow for a phased approach
+- Fixed specific code issues:
+  - Removed unused variables and parameters
+  - Fixed React imports to avoid unused imports
+  - Ensured all code paths in useEffect hooks return a value
+- Updated build configuration:
+  - Enabled ESLint and TypeScript checking during builds in next.config.js
+  - Added type checking to the build process in turbo.json
+- Created CODE_QUALITY_IMPROVEMENTS.md to document changes and provide guidance for future development